ucb-eecs251b/sp22-labs/lab5/spec.md

 is dropped over the power and ground power supply nets due to resistance in the power grid (IR drop) and supply/ground bounce from switching events and insufficient supply decoupling capacitance.
-An illustration of a real power grid network is shown for one supply in Fig. Fig. 1, indicating how there are wirebond resistances and inductances, supply grid resistances, and capacitances with other supply nets (e.g. ground for a single-supply design like ours).
+An illustration of a real power grid network is shown for one supply in Fig. 1, indicating how there are wirebond resistances and inductances, supply grid resistances, and capacitances with other supply nets (e.g. ground for a single-supply design like ours).
 The flow we have can also analyze